שמות ט:ו,ז - "וימת כל מקנה מצרים, וממקנה ישראל לא מת אחד. וישלח פרעה והנה לא מת ממקנה ישראל עד אחד ויכבד לב פרעה ולא שלח את העם."

 A fourth possibility is that the Egyptian acquired new animals after the fifth plague.
 Rabbenu Bachya (on 9:19) and Abravanel (1997, on 9:10, p.131) write that the Egyptians could have purchased animals from neighboring countries.
 Yet, most likely there was no international trade between Egypt and other countries during the period of the plagues, as who would travel to Egypt during the plagues?
 Another possibility raised by the Abravanel is that the Egyptians bought animals from the Jewish people.
 This is a possible explanation since this was feasible and from that fact that Pharaoh sent people to check that the Jewish animals did not die during the fifth plague, 9:7, we know that the Egyptians were aware of the Jewish animals.
 Yet, would the Egyptians really buy animals from slaves?

 I would vary the Abravanel's approach that while maybe some Egyptians (G-d fearing ones?) bought animals from the Jews, most took them by force.
-(Note the Jews did not lose all of their animals because most likely it was just the messengers of Pharaoh who he sent out who acquired the animals.)
+(Note this would not mean that the Jews lost all of their animals because it is unknown how many animals the Jewish people had and how many were stolen.)
 This answer could then explain all the later references to the Egyptian animals, mikneh or behamot, except by the horses that led the chariots, since it is very unlikely that the Jews had horses.
 However, most likely the Egyptian soldiers on chariots who chased the Jews at Yam Suf were stationed at Egyptian forts that were located in the Sinai desert, and they and their horses were not affected by the plagues.

 No comments: